versioneye/versioneye_maven_plugin/README.md

 licenseCheckBreakByUnknown | If this is true then the goal "versioneye:licenseCheck" will break the build if there is a component without any license. skipScopes    | Comma seperated list of scopes which should be ignored by this plugin. organisation  | The name of an organisation at VersionEye.
-If this is set the project will be assigend to that organisation! name          | With this property you can set explicitly the name of the VersionEye project. visibility    | 'public' of 'private'.
+If this is set the project will be assigend to that organisation! team          | The name of the team inside the organisation at VersionEye.
+If this is set the project will be assigend to that team!
+The team which is defined here has to exist in the organisation which is defined here! name          | With this property you can set explicitly the name of the VersionEye project. visibility    | 'public' of 'private'.
 Controls if the project on VersionEye will be public or private.